Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 To get started with Mojo code, [here](https://github.com/Ivo-Balbaert/The_Way_to_Mojo/blob/main/images/first_program.png) are two simple snippets:

-You can find the code in `first_code.ipynb`, or in the corresponding Mojo source files.
 The first is the usual "Hello World!" program, which is in Mojo exactly the same as in Python, because Mojo is a superset of Python:

 See `hello_world.mojo`: